ovin78/facebook-video-downloader/README.md

 ### JavaScript

+1. Use tabs for indentation, except for in package.json (since npm uses spaces)
-1. Omit semicolons after statements, unless required
+1. Use one semicolon after statements
 1. Declare only one variable per statement
 1. Prefer `let` to `var`, unless the latter is required
 1. Prefer 'apostrophes' to "quotation marks" in JavaScript